The Writer's Compass » The 7 Stage Process

 How much dialogue should be used compared to how much narrative or exposition?
 In stories, the more dialogue and the less narrative or exposition, the faster the pacing.
 This is one of the reasons that action shots in a screenplay should be shorter and in a play there should be very little to nothing between lines of dialogue, in these forms the story should be a fast read with just enough imagery for the reader to visualize … Read entire article »

-Filed under: About Writing, The 7 Stage Process, Writing Exercises
+Filed under: The 7 Stage Process, About Writing, Writing Exercises

 Finding True North